dradebayotech/eda5-USA-leading-causes-of-death/README.md

 ---

 ## 📸 Visuals (displayed in README)
-Place the following image files into an `images/` folder at the repository root so the README will render them:

 | Total Deaths vs Sum of Specific Causes | Avg Age-adjusted Death Rate (Top10) |
 |----------------------------------------|--------------------------------------|